-1300-1500.
-Continuing east you soon arrive on Witte de Withstraat, a street full of galleries, shops and eateries.
-Head first for the Nieuw Rotterdams Café (Witte de Withstraat 63, 010 414 4188), a popular hangout that occupies the former offices of the NRC, a Dutch national newspaper.
-They serve lunches ranging from simple soups or rolls, to hearty burgers that will set you up for the afternoon and more.
-Alternatively, walk further down the street and step into the exotic charms of Bazar (Witte de Withstraat 16, 010 206 5151), a unique hotel and restaurant decked out to resemble something from 1,001 Arabian Nights.
-Their menu offers tasty Middle Eastern morsels such as falafels and lahmacun (Turkish pizza).
-Once refuelled, the best gallery on the street is TENT Rotterdam (Witte de Withstraat 50, 010 413 5498), a suitably minimalist space for the most innovative local artists.
+A little east of Museumpark, the city takes on a different tone.
+Witte de Withstraat is home to numerous galleries, shops and eateries.
+You’ll probably be getting peckish by now, so head first for the Nieuw Rotterdams Café (Witte de Withstraat 63, 010 414 4188), a popular hangout that occupies the former offices of the NRC, a Dutch national newspaper.
+They serve lunches ranging from simple soups or rolls, to heartier dishes including burgers that will set you up for the afternoon.
+If you’re there on a Sunday afternoon, it hosts free jazz concerts.
+The best gallery on the street has long been and remains TENT Rotterdam (Witte de Withstraat 50, 010 413 5498), a suitably minimalist space for the most innovative local artists.

-After 2100.
-After hours, the most popular nightlife hangout is Rotown (Nieuwe Binnenweg 17-19, 010 436 2669), which has live music most evenings.
-Concerts normally start at 9.30pm.
-For a great selection of beers, head for the modernist industrial chic of Café Reijngoud (Schiedamse Vest 148, 010 414 6050), a relative newcomer with the most adventurous beer menu in town, and a wine list that’s just as good.
-Just east of the centre, Locus Publicus (Oostzeedijk 364, 010 433 1761) is an institution among beer lovers, and one of the Netherlands’ finest cafés.
+After hours, the live music venue of choice for many is Rotown (Nieuwe Binnenweg 19, 010 436 2669).
+Concerts here normally start at 9.30pm.
+For a great selection of beers and wines, try the modernist industrial chic of Café Reijngoud (Schiedamse Vest 148, 010 414 6050).
+Or for something a little older in character, Locus Publicus (Oostzeedijk 364, 010 433 1761) is one of the Netherlands’ finest cafés.
 Compact and popular (it gets crowded at night), it has an open wood hearth that’s lit whenever the temperature drops.
-The lovely 1904 building somehow escaped damage in WWII, and if you can’t find something worth sampling among its 250 beers, you aren’t trying hard enough.
+The lovely 1904 building somehow escaped damage in WWII, and if you can’t find something worth sampling among its 250 beers, then you aren’t trying!

 Book now and make your own 24 hour adventure, with our flights from London to Rotterdam